o1-labs/rfcs/00xx-vinegar.md

 The plan for vinegar is as follows:
 1. Move the necessary Pickles datatypes (such as `MessagesForNextStep` and so on) into `proof-systems`
+   - (Mostly done in branch `feature/volhovm/vinegar-poc` file `vinegar/src/lib.rs`)
 1. Write the computation of `deferred_values`.
    - Or find / reassemble from existing codebase -- it already exists, but it is not clear it can be conveniently used.
 Make sure it can be.
 1. Implement the `finalize_other_proof` circuit function, generically over both curves if possible.
-   - Write a test.
-Create a test circuit that verifies just that part.
+1. Create a /stub target proof generator/ for `finalize_other_proof`.
-   - Generating a reasonable sample input for `finalize_other_proof` should help with debugging.
-Make sure the sample input is modelling the potentially more generic target proof system.
+   - This should help with testing further on.
+Make sure the sample input is modelling the potentially more generic target proof system than kimchi.
 This might require a more generic version of `kimchi`, or something that mimics it.
+   - Maybe write just a part of it that's necessary for `finalize_other_proof`.
+1. Write a test for `finalize_other_proof` using the stub target proof generator.
+   - Create a test circuit that verifies just that part.
 1. Implement the `incrementally_verify_proof` circuit function (also generically).
    - Write a test.
-Same as for the previous point.
+Same as for the previous points.
 1. Build the `VinegarWrap` circuit by combining the two functions.
    - In practice this requires also making sure that some datatypes are hashed/passed correctly.
 Expect a lot of small details.
 1. Build the `VinegarStep` circuit.